-The DSE will likely suffer path/state explosions before reaching any wanted BBs if it treats all states equally.
-To prevent this, the DSE maintains a priority queue of states and follows the heuristics in Table~\ref{tab:heuristics}.
-At first, the queue only contains the initial state.
-The DSE repeatedly dequeues a state, runs with it until it produces successors upon a branch, and enqueues these successors.
-Let us elaborate on Table~\ref{tab:heuristics}.
-The DSE checks C2 for each state using the all-pair shortest paths in a static control-flow graph (CFG) of the firmware under test.
-It targets the paths from the state's BB to the wanted BBs in the same function or the callees.
-A state's history of register contents in C5 records the register values in each ancestor of the state and resets when an MMIO read occurs.
-If the DSE exits an IRQ context or a function outside IRQ contexts while running with a state, it zeros the respective part of the state's call stack.
-This enables the DSE to check C6 for each state accurately.
+If the DSE treats all symbolic states equally, it will likely suffer path explosion before reaching any unvisited BBs.
+To mitigate this problem, it maintains a priority queue of states and prioritizes/prunes them using the heuristics in Table~\ref{tab:heuristics}.
+At first, the queue contains only the initial state.
+The DSE repeatedly dequeues a state, runs with it until a branch is reached, and enqueues the resulting successor states.
+For C2 in Table~\ref{tab:heuristics}, the DSE computes all-pairs shortest paths in the firmware's static control-flow graph (CFG) and considers only paths from the state's BB to unvisited BBs in the same function or its callees.
+For C5, a state's history of register contents records the register values of its ancestor states and resets whenever an MMIO read occurs.
+For C6, the DSE zeroes the appropriate portion of the call stack upon exiting an ISR or a function outside IRQ contexts to maintain an accurate view of symbolic RAM.

-The DSE running on a group of MMIO reads terminates when it times out, its queue becomes empty, or $P$ consecutive states from its queue do not cover more wanted BBs. $P$ is the number of states the DSE took from its queue before reaching any wanted BBs ($\infty$ if it has reached none).
-Whenever the DSE reaches a new wanted BB, an SMT solver finds concrete values for the data of the grouped MMIO reads to satisfy the path constraint. \nameS will build a stateful model for these reads from the data values.
+The DSE on a group of MMIO reads terminates when it times out, when its queue becomes empty, or when it reaches its first unvisited BB after the first $P$ dequeued states but none within the last $P$.
+Whenever the DSE reaches an unvisited BB, an SMT solver finds concrete values returned by the MMIO reads that satisfy the path constraint. \nameS will build a new MMIO data-chunk model from these values.